IJSComplexMatter/cddm/doc/quickstart.rst

 Correlation function can be computed and normalized with different normalization types.
 This is controlled both in the computation functions, e.g. :func:`.core.acorr` and in the normalize functions, e.g. :func:`.core.normalize` with the `norm` flags.
 This works in combination with the method used in the calculation.
 Each of the computation functions accepts the `method` argument that controls the computation method.

-In addition, tho normalized data can be viewed in two different data representations, either with `mode = 'corr'`, for standard correlation data representation, or `mode = 'diff'`, for difference (or image structure function) representation of the data.
+In addition, the normalized data can be viewed in two different data representations, either with `mode = 'corr'`, for standard correlation data representation, or `mode = 'diff'`, for difference (or image structure function) representation of the data.
 These options are explained in this section.

 The methods
 +++++++++++